TOUR HIGHLIGHTS

 Spend time at leisure in Dublin, Belfast, and Newcastle, revisiting your favorite sites or enjoying personal exploration.

-This is not just a tour through Ireland—it is a journey through the layers of history that shaped your ancestors.
-It’s about more than walking the streets of Dublin or gazing at the cliffs of Derry—it’s about hearing the echoes of those who walked these lands before, and realizing that the story is still being written.
+This is not just a tour through Ireland.
+This is a journey through the layers of history that shaped your ancestors.
+It’s more than walking the streets of Dublin or gazing at the cliffs of Northern Ireland.
+It is realizing that the story is still being written.
 You are a part of it, as much as they are.

 It’s about understanding your family's place in the world and the stories that have shaped you.
-With the support of a certified story coach, your personal journey will be deepened, as they help you process and reflect on your family’s migration and origin stories.
+On this tour, your personal journey will be deepened, as you process and reflect on your family’s migration and origin stories.
 You will not only visit historical sites but also connect emotionally to the histories that live within you.

 TRIP OVERVIEW